pymupdf/PyMuPDF/docs/glossary.rst

 .. data:: catalog

-        A central PDF :data:`dictionary` -- also called the "root" -- containing pointers to many other information.
+        A central PDF :data:`dictionary` -- also called the "root" -- containing document-wide parameters and pointers to many other information.

 .. data:: contents